Concussion Treatment

 1-4 weeks post-concussion

-Acute concussion treatment is about risk reduction, specifically reducing the risk of ongoing symptoms and reducing the risk of additional concussion by returning to play too soon.
+Acute concussion treatment is about risk reduction, specifically reducing the risk of ongoing symptoms and reducing the risk of additional concussion by returning to sport or function too soon.

 -